1. Regulation of emotion and mood¶

 - Expectation of rewards

-- Linking stimuli to a reward, especially to the reward value of the stimulus
+- Linking stimuli with a reward, in particular with the reward value of the stimulus

-- Projected to control centers of internal organs in hypothalamus and periaqueductal gray
+- Projected onto control centers of the internal organs in the hypothalamus and periaqueductal gray

 - Modulation of the activity of the internal organs in response to affective stimuli